ucsf-wynton/wynton-website-hpc/docs/status/index.md

 **Update**: Login node log1, data transfer node dt2, and the development nodes are available again.
 Compute nodes are going through an upgrade cycle and will soon start serving jobs again.
-The upgrade work is taking longer than usual and will continue also tomorrow Thursday August 13.
+The upgrade work is taking longer than expected and will continue tomorrow Thursday August 13.
 <br><span class="timestamp">August 12, 16:10 PDT</span>

 **Notice**: All of the Wynton HPC environment is down for maintenance